Q Where does the race take place?

 Q I’m not a runner but still want to go, can I volunteer?

 A Yes!
 We have lots of opportunities for non-runners.
-This year you can walk, jog or run any of the distances.
-We are also offering the option to become a Race Day Volunteer.
+You can walk, jog or run any of the distances and we are also offering the option to become a Race Day Volunteer.
 Example tasks include; helping on the start /finish area giving out medals or recording results, manning the water stations, helping the medical team or assisting with transport.
 You will still go on the amazing project visits and travel this incredible country with the rest of the runners.
 It will be on days 3 and 4 when you would be asked to join the operational team, helping in the preparation and smooth running of this spectacular event.